-If you are from the EU/EEA (but not from Bulgaria or Romania) or from Switzerland, you are free to work without restrictions.
+If you are from the EU/EEA (but not from Bulgaria, Romania or Croatia) or from Switzerland, you are free to work without restrictions.

-If you are from Bulgaria or Romania, or from a country outside the EU/EEA or Switzerland, there are some restrictions if you want to take a job next to your studies.
-You need a permit and you can only work for a maximum of ten hours a week or, instead, you can work full-time during the summer months June, July and August.
+If you are from Bulgaria, Romania or Croatia, or from a country outside the EU/EEA or Switzerland, there are some restrictions if you want to take a job next to your studies.
+You need a permit and you can only work for a maximum of ten hours a week or, instead, you can work full-time during the summer months of June, July and August.

 Work permit application

-Your employer needs to apply for a work permit for you.
-The organisation that decides on work permits is called UWV Werkbedrijf.
+Your employer needs to apply for your work permit.
+The organisation that issues work permits is called UWV.